todaypurpose/blog/content/posts/health-money-time.md

 ## Preserve your Health

+> I've got my $5 million, but I'd give it back if I could be 24 again

 Health inevitably declines with age, and we can't do antyhing about it ([yet](https://www.youtube.com/watch?v=9nXop2lLDa4)).
 Energy we have also decreases with our age.
 It doesn't mean we should fatally see it decrease without doing anything.
 We can't buy more time with money, but we can certainly slow down our health declining.
 Would you prefer having health issues, being overweight with low energy in your 50-60?
 Or would you rather feel great, have enough energy to travel the world and still experiences new things?

 It is never too late to invest in your health.
 The time you're spending (investing) into health will help your future self to enjoy more of those delightful future experiences: